Coronavirus and your income (Scotland)

 If your employer is making you redundant, see our Coronavirus: redundancy advice section.

 In work and need to self-isolate?

-If you are on a low income and are asked to self-isolate, you may receive a payment of £500.
-Payment can be backdated from 28 September 2020.
+If you are asked to self-isolate, you may receive a payment of £500.

-- you are claiming at least one of the following benefits: Universal Credit, Working tax credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Pension Credit or Housing Benefit.
-From 7 December 2020, you will also be able to claim the payment if you are entitled to Universal Credit but not yet claimed.
+- claiming at least one of the following benefits: Universal Credit, Working tax credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Pension Credit or Housing Benefit;

 If you don’t receive one of the qualifying benefits, local authorities may still be able to make a payment to you if you are on a low income and could suffer financial hardship from not being able to work.